 Who can apply?
 2Ls and 3Ls

-Is this program year-long or semester-long?
-Semester long with with option to enroll as an “advanced” student in a second semester, with the professor’s approval.
+Is the program year-long or semester-long?
+Semester-long with the option to enroll as an “advanced” student in a second semester, with the professor’s approval.

 Howard University School of Law participates in the United States Patent and Trademark Office’s (USPTO) Law School Clinic Certification Program (Trademarks).
 As a result, this 3-credit semester-long course was created, for which a maximum of ten (10) students will be selected.